Christmas Cards After Christmas: How to Dispose of Them Properly

 Here's how to tell if your Christmas cards are recyclable:

-More and more brands, such as tk and tk, have started making eco-friendly Christmas cards, to make your holiday festivities more sustainable.
+More and more brands have started making eco-friendly Christmas cards, to make your holiday festivities more sustainable.
 But how you can tell if a card is eco-friendly or recyclable at all?
 You can most likely tell if a card is plantable or compostable, based on the composition of the paper.

 And if it's 100 percent recyclable, according to Express UK, the card will most likely have a recycling symbol on the back of it.